collective-action/tech/CONTRIBUTING.md

 There are two ways that you can add or update collective actions in this repo: updating the `actions.csv` file __or__ the `.md` files inside of the `actions/` folder.
 Only update one or the other.
 Once you've made your update, commit those changes to a new branch and create a pull-request into the master branch.

-Once the changes get pushed to the repo, the CI pipeline will automatically update the rest of the repo accordingly by checking whether there are more events in the `actions/` folder or the `actions.csv` file.
-If there are more actions in the `actions.csv` file, it will update the rest of the repo based on that file.
-Likewise, if there are more actions in the `actions/` folder, it will update the rest of the repo using those actions.
-This means you *should* not be updating both the `actions/` folder AND the `actions.csv`.
+Once the changes get pushed to the repo, the CI pipeline will automatically sync the content on the README.md, the website, and the CSV, and the actions-folder.
+By default, the CI pipeline will synchronize with the `actions/` folder.
+However, if you choose to update the `actions.csv` file, you'll want the CI pipeline to synchronize with the `actions.csv` instead.
+To do this, you'll need to add an empty file, called `CSV_FLAG` (Note that there are no extensions to the file), to the root directory of the repository before making your PR.
+This additional file will notify the CI pipeline to synchronize with the `actions.csv` file instead of performing its default behavior, which is to synchronize with the `actions/` folder.

-If there are the same number of actions in both the `actions.csv` file and the `actions/` folder, the CI pipeline will use the `actions.csv` file as the source of truth and update the rest of the repo based on it.

 __Updating the actions folder__